History of Ohio: Civil War era (1838–1865)

+The third most populous state in the Union at the time, Ohio raised nearly 320,000 soldiers for the Union army, third behind only New York and Pennsylvania.
+Nearly 7,000 Buckeye soldiers were killed in action.
+In July 1863, towns along the Ohio River were attacked and ransacked in Morgan's Raid, starting in Harrison, Ohio, in the west and culminating in the Battle of Salineville in the far east.
+While this raid was overall insignificant to the Confederacy, it aroused fear among people in Ohio and Indiana as it was the furthest advancement of troops from the South in the war.
+Almost 35,000 Ohioans died in the conflict, and 30,000 were physically wounded.
+By the end of the Civil War, the Union's top three generals—Ulysses S. Grant, William Tecumseh Sherman, and Philip Sheridan—were all from Ohio.

-Its most significant Civil War site is Johnson's Island, located in Sandusky Bay of Lake Erie.
+The state's most significant Civil War site is Johnson's Island, located in Sandusky Bay of Lake Erie.
 Barracks and outbuildings were constructed for a prisoner of war depot, intended chiefly for officers.
 Over three years more than 15,000 Confederate soldiers were held there.
 The island includes a Confederate cemetery where about 300 soldiers were buried.
 Camp Chase Prison was a Union Army prison in Columbus.
 There was a plot among prisoners to revolt and escape in 1863.
 The prisoners expected support from Copperheads and Vallandigham, but never did revolt.